Hobby Lobby smuggling scandal: Purchase and provenance

 In December 2010, Hobby Lobby purchased $1.6 million worth of Iraqi artifacts from dealers in the United Arab Emirates.
 The artifacts were largely cuneiform tablets, clay bullae, and cylinder seals, with some likely originating from the ancient city of Irisaĝrig on the Tigris.
 Many of the artifacts lacked any supporting evidence of their history or ownership, raising the possibility that the artifacts had been possibly looted or sold on the black market.
-The company became subject to investigation by the U.S. government for these actions.
+The U.S. government investigated the company for these actions.

 Archaeologists say some items may have come from the National Museum of Iraq, which had been looted after the American invasion of Iraq in 2003.
-Hobby Lobby made mass purchases with few pieces of vague paperwork and scant descriptions, and "having commissioned inexperienced scholars to analyze ancient texts" according to Bible scholars in the book Bible Nation.
-The Museum's chief curator in 2017 summarized "We can't even tell sometimes which particular item belonged to which acquisition, because it just wasn't documented either at the acquisition point or at the delivery point. ...
+Hobby Lobby made mass purchases with few pieces of vague documentation and scant descriptions, and "having commissioned inexperienced scholars to analyze ancient texts" according to scholars Candida Moss and Joel Baden in the book Bible Nation.
+The Museum of the Bible's chief curator in 2017 summarised: "We can't even tell sometimes which particular item belonged to which acquisition, because it just wasn't documented either at the acquisition point or at the delivery point. ...
 So we have no way of knowing where these came from."

 Through the 2000s, the entire antiquities market—especially Hobby Lobby staff—had been widely and publicly warned of the proliferation of fakes, all manufactured with the same cheap flaws that are obvious to expert analysts.
-Further, the scholar community disparaged the Museum's entire mission, including this statement from Jodi Magness, president of the Archaeological Institute of America: "[If] archaeology is being used as a means of proving the historicity and accuracy of the biblical text, that is extremely problematic".
+Further, the scholarly community disparaged the Museum's entire mission, including this statement from Jodi Magness, president of the Archaeological Institute of America: "[If] archaeology is being used as a means of proving the historicity and accuracy of the biblical text, that is extremely problematic".
 She generally warned, "Many [unprovenanced] antiquities surely come from illegal excavations or looting of archaeological sites".